 The South Carolina Policy Council offers its perspective on school choice and the need for reform in South Carolina.

-For further information on the subject, visit the Education Issue Suite on The Heartland Institute’s Web site at www.heartland.org.
+For further information on the subject, visit the Education Issue Suite at https://heartland.org/topics/education/index.htmland the Heartland Institute’s Web site at www.heartland.org.

 Nothing in this message is intended to influence the passage of legislation, and it does not necessarily represent the views of The Heartland Institute.
 If you have any questions about this issue or the Heartland Web site, you may contact Karla Dial, managing editor of School Reform News, at [email protected].